Actionable Models: Unsupervised Offline Reinforcement Learning of Robotic Skills

 \textbf{Instance grasping}.
 Presented with a goal image of an object in the hand, the robot has to grasp the corresponding object from the table.
 There are at most 8 objects randomly located on the table including the object that has to be grasped.

 \textbf{Rearrangement}.
 Presented with a goal image of a particular object configuration, the robot has to move displaced objects to their goal positions.
-We define success if the robot moves the objects within 5cm of their goal positions.
+We mark episodes as successful if the robot moves the objects within 5cm of their goal positions.
 There are at most 3 objects located on the table and the robot has to move at most 2 objects.

 \textbf{Container placing}.
 Presented with a goal image of an object placed in a container, such as a plate, the robot has to pick up the object and place it into the container.
 There are at most 4 objected randomly located on the table and one object has to be moved into the container.